We're

 Secret of My Success", "Breakin'",

-For those who are curious about these things, In January of 2000, a few months
+For those who are curious about these things, In January of 2000, this site

-We make no profit whatsoever.
-We are film fans, just like you who wanted to
+We make no revenue whatsoever from any source.
+We are film fans, just like you

 About The Author?